Ummok998/ChangeKindleScreenSaver/README.md

 # ChangeKindleScreenSaver
 Allows you to change the stock screensaver on a jailbroken Kindle.

-**Note:** This modifies files.
+**Note:** This modifies hidden files.
 I am not responsible if this bricks your Kindle.
 This has been tested on 5.18.1.

 **Note 2:** "createtwentyfiles.py" takes a PNG named "screensaver.png" in the same folder and duplicates that twenty times.
 This simplifies the second step.